You can manually create a PySpark DataFrame using

-In this section, we will see several approaches to create PySpark DataFrame from an array.
-These examples would be similar to what we have seen in the above section with RDD, but we use the array data object instead of “rdd” object.
+In this section, we will see how to create PySpark DataFrame from a list.
+These examples would be similar to what we have seen in the above section with RDD, but we use the list data object instead of “rdd” object to create DataFrame.

 dfFromData2 = spark.createDataFrame(data).toDF(*columns)

 createDataFrame() has another signature in PySpark which takes the collection of Row type and schema for column names as arguments.
-To use this first we need to convert our “data” object from array to array of Row.
+To use this first we need to convert our “data” object from the list to list of Row.

 rowData = map(lambda x: Row(*x), data) dfFromData3 = spark.createDataFrame(rowData,columns)